laurahelenee/laurahelenee/README.md

 👋 Hi, I’m Laura! (@laurahelenee)

-👀 I’m interested in Data Science, Deep Learning, Computer Vision applied to health, marketing and banking security subjects.
+👀 I’m interested in Data Science, Deep Learning, Computer Vision applied to health, marketing and compliance subjects.

 🌱 I’m currently a Data Science student, applied to Finance and Economics at Paris 1 Panthéon-Sorbonne University, but also an apprentice as Research and Analytics officer at BNP Paribas Wealth Management.